RubenVerborgh/SPARQL.js/README.md

 ```
 Set `sparqlStar` to `true` to allow [SPARQL*](https://blog.liu.se/olafhartig/2019/01/10/position-statement-rdf-star-and-sparql-star/) syntax.

 ### Validation

-By default SPARQL.js throws on validation errors.
+By default SPARQL.js throws on queries that are syntactically correct, but not allowed by the spec.
 Set `skipValidation` to `true` to skip validation.

 ```JavaScript